SublimeText/LaTeXTools/README.markdown

 **Build engine settings**:

-NOTE: for the time being, you will need to refer to the `LaTeX.sublime-settings` file for detailed explanations.
+NOTE: for the time being, you will need to refer to the `LaTeXTools.sublime-settings` file for detailed explanations.
 Also, since the new build system is meant to be fully customizable, if you use a third-party builder (which hopefully will become available!), you need to refer to its documentation.
 - `builder`: the builder you want to use.
 Leave blank (`""`) or set to `"default"` or `"traditional"` for the traditional (`latexmk`/`texify`) behavior.
 - `builder_path`: builders can reside anywhere Sublime Text can access.
 Specify a path *relative to the Sublime text Packages directory*.
 In particular, `User` is a good choice.
 If you use a third-party builder, specify the builder-provided directory.
 - `builder-settings`: these are builder-specific settings.
 For the `default`/`traditional` builder, the following settings are useful: